 First, ensure that you have enrolled all installed keypads into the desired slots.
-(See 2.5 "Keypad Assignment" on page 4.)
+(See Section 2.5 "Keypad Enrollment.")

 Next, enter programming section [020] to assign the zones.
 There are eight programming locations in this section, one for each keypad slot.
 Enter a 2-digit zone number for each of the keypad zones.
 This number must be entered in the location corresponding to the keypad to which each zone is connected.